awsdocs/amazon-sagemaker-developer-guide/doc_source/API_TransformOutput.md

 Required: No

  **AssembleWith**   <a name="SageMaker-Type-TransformOutput-AssembleWith"></a>
 Defines how to assemble the results of the transform job as a single S3 object\.
-You should select a format that is most convenient to you\.
+Choose a format that is most convenient to you\.
 To concatenate the results in binary format, specify `None`\.
 To add a newline character at the end of every transformed record, specify `Line`\.
-To assemble the output in RecordIO format, specify `RecordIO`\.
-The default value is `None`\.
-For information about the `RecordIO` format, see [Data Format](http://mxnet.io/architecture/note_data_loading.html#data-format)\.
 Type: String
 Valid Values:` None | Line`
 Required: No

  **KmsKeyId**   <a name="SageMaker-Type-TransformOutput-KmsKeyId"></a>
-The AWS Key Management Service \(AWS KMS\) key for Amazon S3 server\-side encryption that Amazon SageMaker uses to encrypt the transformed data\.
+The AWS Key Management Service \(AWS KMS\) key that Amazon SageMaker uses to encrypt the model artifacts at rest using Amazon S3 server\-side encryption\.
+The `KmsKeyId` can be any of the following formats:
++ // KMS Key ID

+   `"1234abcd-12ab-34cd-56ef-1234567890ab"`
++ // Amazon Resource Name \(ARN\) of a KMS Key

+   `"arn:aws:kms:us-west-2:111122223333:key/1234abcd-12ab-34cd-56ef-1234567890ab"`
++ // KMS Key Alias

+   `"alias/ExampleAlias"`
++ // Amazon Resource Name \(ARN\) of a KMS Key Alias

+   `"arn:aws:kms:us-west-2:111122223333:alias/ExampleAlias"`
 If you don't provide a KMS key ID, Amazon SageMaker uses the default KMS key for Amazon S3 for your role's account\.
 For more information, see [KMS\-Managed Encryption Keys](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingKMSEncryption.html) in the *Amazon Simple Storage Service Developer Guide\.*
 The KMS key policy must grant permission to the IAM role that you specify in your `CreateTramsformJob` request\.
 For more information, see [Using Key Policies in AWS KMS](http://docs.aws.amazon.com/kms/latest/developerguide/key-policies.html) in the *AWS Key Management Service Developer Guide*\.
 Type: String